 Describe how data will be collected on youth served by the block grant.
-Describe any progress on this element since May 1, 2023, at the end of your response:
+Describe any progress on this element since May 1, 2024, at the end of your response:

-Data collection and analysis is an important aspect of any new program.
+Data collection and analysis is an important aspect of any program.
 Probation is committed to having accurate and relevant data upon which informed decisions can be made regarding what is working, what is not and where resources should best be applied.
-Data will be reviewed and analyzed by the Juvenile Data Analyst.
+Data is reviewed and analyzed by the Juvenile Data Analyst.
 This information will guide the department in finding evidence-based solutions and programs for the clientele served by Probation.
 The department has an existing internal case management system allowing officers to manage the Juvenile Probation population.
 This will allow the Department to ensure reporting accuracy and provide the ability to identify trends that impact services.
 Further, with the implementation of the Radio Frequency Identification (RFID) system within the Juvenile Facilities in 2021, tracking of program participation has become more robust.
 The ability to track and quantify programming information has been more effective and efficient with this system.
-Additionally, the Probation Department routinely reports information in the JCPSS system, annually through the CPOC annual report, and collects monthly statistical reports from Probation Officers.
+Probation Officers also collect monthly statistical reports to track their supervision and rehabilitation efforts.
+Department collected data is gathered into a data dashboard and several automated reports contained within our information system.
+The Probation Department's administrative team meets routinely to review juvenile data and discuss relevant trends.
 This information is used to direct resources and help guide decision-making for the Department's Management Team.

 Statistical data will also be gathered on youth housed within the facility to gather demographic information and to monitor and gauge significant incidents which may occur.
 Categories in which statistics will be compiled include but are not limited to mutual fights, assaults, gang related graffiti/signs/comments/ writing, suicide attempts, self-inflicted injuries, PREA incidents, suicides, escapes, and escape attempts.
 This data is regularly reviewed by Probation management.
-Additionally, Stanislaus County Juvenile Hall and JCF continues to contract with Performance-based Standards (PbS) Learning Institute.
-PbS works to produce better outcomes for justice-involved youth, their families, and the community.
-PbS, in working with Stanislaus County Juvenile Hall and Juvenile Commitment Facility, conducts rigorous data collection and accurate analysis that identifies nationwide trends, provides evidence of what's working and not working, and supports continuous improvement for our facilities.
-Through PbS, the incarcerated youth, custody staff, and the parents/guardians of the youth receive surveys that can be completed anonymously.
+Additionally, Stanislaus County Juvenile Hall and JCF continues to contract with the Center for Improving Youth Justice for data collection.
+The Center for Improving Youth Justice works to produce better outcomes for justice-involved youth, their families, and the community.
+They work with the Stanislaus County Juvenile Hall and the Juvenile Commitment Facility, conducting rigorous data collection and accurate analysis that identifies nationwide trends, provides evidence of what's working and not working, and supports continuous improvement for our facilities.
+The incarcerated youth, custody staff, and the parents/guardians of the youth receive surveys that can be completed anonymously.
 These surveys help guide the decision-making process when determining what programs are working and which ones are not.
 These surveys also provide an insight into how youth view their safety and the cleanliness of the facility's environment.